tphilip02/Space-Invaders-and-Arcade-Hoops-Project/README.md

-# Final Project Report - Tristan Philip A16400190
+# Project Overview - Tristan Philip
 ***
 # Project Objectives
 >The objectives of this project were to improve and build upon a rudimentary controller for the video game